Employee Recognition and 6 Powerful Ways To Implement It

-Employee Recognition is nothing but the acknowledgment of an individual or team for their hard work, efforts, and accomplishments that go with the organization’s goals and values.
+Employee Recognition is acknowledging an individual or team for their hard work, efforts, and accomplishments in the organization.

-It creates a friendly atmosphere, induces a sense of belongingness and closeness and altogether creates a supportive work environment.
+Employee Recognition is paramount in the workplace.
+It creates a friendly atmosphere and induces a sense of belongingness and closeness.
+Altogether it nurtures a supportive work environment.

 How important do you think it is to build a workplace recognition culture?

-Do you think you need to run an extra mile to make your employees happy and feel appreciated?
+Do you think you need to run the extra mile to make your employees feel appreciated at work?

-The answer to all these is a whopping YES!
+The answer to this is a whopping YES!

-If there is one thing that Business giants agree on, it’s that Employee Recognition is a vital element to drive the financial returns through the roof:
+If there is one thing that Business giants agree on, it’s that Staff Recognition is a vital element to drive the financial returns through the roof:

-Related articles - 7 Effects of Employee Recognition on Business
+Related article - 7 Effects of Employee Recognition on Business

 Disengaged employees cost organizations between $450 and $550 billion annually (The Engagement Institute)

-Worldwide, only 13% of employees working for an organization is engaged.
+Worldwide, only 13% of employees working for an organization are engaged.

 16% of employees said they felt “connected and engaged” by employers.
 (EmployeeChannel)